Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Stars Betting Insights

-- The Stars have been favored on the moneyline 65 times this season, and have gone 41-24 in those games.
+- The Stars are 41-24 when favored on the moneyline this season.

 Stars vs Kraken Additional Info